 - set the foundation to ask for referrals and testimonials

-7. Present plans for further follow-up
+Step 7: Present plans for further follow-up

 While the kick-off meeting included an explanation of your follow-up methods — especially on initial tasks to gather information — you’ll also want to follow up with specific next steps in terms of schedule and deliverables.

-Common onboarding errors
+Common client onboarding process errors

 Looking for ways to blow it?
 The following lapses may be the sure-fire path to failure — or at the very least, time and/or money lost to re-work.